Community action agencies in Wisconsin.

 Each home will usually experience significant energy savings, and this can amount to hundreds of dollars per year.
 Some of the improvements made can include installing attic, wall, crawl space, water heater and hot water pipe insulation; installing low-flow shower heads, and sealing air leaks into the home.
 While not as common in Wisconsin, based upon the contractor’s projected energy savings, you may even be able to receive a new furnace, refrigerator or freezer.

 Some community action agencies have information on, or can coordinate, free health and dental care for Wisconsin families.
 An example of an offering is the Ministry Dental Center.
 This was created between a partnership of Saint Michael’s Hospital and Delta Dental of Wisconsin.
 The goal for the Center is to offer a place where qualified patients can seek both preventive care and treatment to maintain and improve their oral health.
 Many programs, including Ministry Dental, can also help people who receive insurance from BadgerCare or Medicaid.
+Therefore a community action agency often has information on all medical needs, including resources that can offer programs on how to find help paying dental bills.

 Seniors, disabled and low-income households may receive help in paying their utility bills.
 Community action agencies operate the Low Income Home Energy Assistance Program (LIHEAP).
 It distributes a one-time grant directly to energy companies toward the utility bills of qualified residents.
 The LIHEAP program also offers Wisconsin residents assistance in dealing with other emergencies, which can include people facing a shut off or disconnection of their power.

 Energy bill assistance can provide qualified low-income residents with financial benefits, including emergency furnace repair and replacement, money for fuel costs, and grants to pay for the restoration of utility services.
 It can help with paying your annual home energy costs.
 The emergency or crisis assistance includes government funds to pay for retention of utility services, reconnections, and coordination of heating oil deliveries.
 Or stop by an agency for referrals for other heating related services.
+One additional service that is part of this is LIHEAP crisis grants.

 Federal aid is offered from the TEFAP Emergency Food Assistance Program.
 It can distribute food assistance to low-income households through the distribution of surplus government commodities.
 It is administered at the government level from the Food and Nutrition Services (FNS), Wisconsin Department of Health and Family Services as well as the United States Department of Agriculture (USDA).
 TEFAP is a supplemental resource that works in combination with other assistance programs and pantries in efforts to maximize and target limited food and funding resources.
 In Wisconsin, many pantries, soup kitchens and shelters participate.